DFStewart/Udacity/SDCND/Project 4/README.md

 ![alt text][image8]

 #### COMBINING COLOR AND GRADIENT THRESHOLDING
 To combine the color and gradient thresholds I performed a bitwise & on the binary images formed from the color and gradient thresholding.
 The code for this is contained in cell 13 in the functions `pipeline_binary_img_test()`, `combined_color()` and `sobel_absx()`.
 Here's an example of my output for this step.
-Notice that park of the road edge/concrete barrier is being picked up.
+Notice that part of the road edge/concrete barrier is being picked up.
 In the next step I remove this.

 ![alt text][image9]